cnlohr/ch32v003fun/README.md

 ## VSCode +/- PlatformIO

 Note: With PlatformIO is genearlly used for CI on this repo.
-However, note that this is **not** the path that allows for debugging on Windows.
+However, note that this is **not** the path that allows for debugging on Windows (For that see [debugprintfdemo](https://github.com/cnlohr/ch32v003fun/tree/master/examples/debugprintfdemo/.vscode))

 This project can also be built, uploaded and debugged with VSCode and the PlatformIO extension.
 Simply clone and open this project in VSCode and have the PlatformIO extension installed.